WebAssembly/tool-conventions/Linking.md

 ---------------------

 Merging of data sections is performed by creating a new data section from the data segments in the object files.
-Data symbols (C/C+ globals) are represented in the object file as Wasm data segments with an associated data symbol, so each linked data symbol pulls its associated data segment into the linked output.
+Data symbols (e.g. C/C+ globals) are represented in the object file as Wasm data segments with an associated data symbol, so each linked data symbol pulls its associated data segment into the linked output.

 Segments are merged according their type: segments with a common prefix such as `.data` or `.rodata` are merged into a single segment in the output data